serversideup/docker-minio-user-init/README.md

 </p>

 # Minio User Init Docker Image

-This image is used to initialize a user in Minio.
-This is very helpful when you need to automatically provision users in a new MinIO instance.
+This image is used to initialize a user and a bucket in Minio.
+This project is very helpful when you need to automatically provision users in a new MinIO instance, similar to how you would initialize a database with MySQL, PostgreSQL, etc.

  It's based off the [official Minio "mc" image](https://hub.docker.com/r/minio/mc) with some modifications to make it more flexible and configurable.

 | Docker Image | Size |
 |-------------|------|
 | [serversideup/minio-user-init](https://hub.docker.com/r/serversideup/minio-user-init) | ![Docker Image Size](https://img.shields.io/docker/image-size/serversideup/minio-user-init/latest?style=flat-square) |

-## Base Image

-The image is based on `minio/mc:latest`, providing a stable and up-to-date environment for running MinIO client commands.

 ## Features